 I am not sure what type of case you think you may have or what you would be "pressing charges" for.
 It is doubtful the police would do anything with this and no crime has been committed.
 You may have a slander claim, but those are extremely difficult to prove and bring to a jury and would...Read more »

 I had a son who I let go visit his father...his father is not on his birth certificate.
 He up and took off across the country to Wyoming with him and refuses to bring him home.
 There is no established custody agreement.
 I keep asking him to bring him home.
 He keeps putting it off telling me when he...
 Read more »

 My first question is whether you have filed a police report?
 This is not the usual situation of the non-custodial parent keeping the child an hour or two over the visitation time frame.
 If your son has been taken out of the State and you have no idea of his whereabouts, this is an emergency...Read more »

 First, stop posting on social media.
 Second, and even more importantly.
 Hire a top notch criminal lawyer.
 These are serious charges and trying to do this yourself will be the worst, longest lasting mistake you could make.
 You can expect jail time, lose of your license and worse!
 You only have 10...Read more »

 Child support is not his "choice".
 He will be ordered to pay child support.
 He can seek to emancipate the child, but I have never seen that be successful and it will be an unusually a short-lived argument once he is in front of a judge.
-If he is the father of the child, he will pay child support in...Read more »
+If he is the father of the child, he will pay child...Read more »